chaimilee/chaimilee/README.md

 A little bit about me...

-- 🌱 I’m currently learning Data Mining and Database Systems.
+- 🌱 I’m currently learning Data Mining and Research Methods and Analysis for User Studies.
 I've previously took courses on Machine Learning, Predictive Analytics, Big Data, Data Management, and programming in Python!
 - 👩🏻‍💻 Over the summer of 2022, I worked at Intel as a Software Technical Consulting Engineer Intern.
 I got to leverage my skills in python to work on various interesting projects.
 - ⚡ I am interested in statisticical/machine learning, data analysis, and databases and am looking for relevant opportunities!
 - 🌞 During my free time, I like to go to CorePower yoga, try new restaurants, read about horoscopes, go on hikes, or go for a drive (I finally got my license this year 😎)